If you’ve decided to diversify with WhatsApp marketing, it’s important to know how WhatsApp API pricing works for budgeting and planning.

 Does WhatsApp cost money?

-WhatsApp offers its Business API as a scalable marketing tool for mid and large businesses.
 The WhatsApp API itself is free but messages are charged per session in what is known as a conversation-based pricing model.

-Conversation categories
+Conversation categories and pricing

-Business-initiated messages
+Business-initiated conversations

 Marketing conversations

-- Any outbound message that is not a utility or authentication message is counted as a marketing message
+The first message template category is marketing conversations.
+These are promotional messages such as notifications about sales, company news, and so on.
+For Meta’s purposes, any outbound message that is not a utility or authentication message is counted as a marketing message.

 Utility conversations